Arsenios the Cappadocian: Life

 After leading his parish to Corfu at the time of the population exchange between Greece and Turkey, he died after three months.

-Both Father Arsenios as well Elder Paisios were recognised by the Ecumenical Patriarchate as Orthodox Saints, Arsenios by the Ecumenical Patriarch Demetrios I of Constantinople in 1986 and Paisios by the Ecumenical Patriarch Bartholomew I of Constantinople in 2015.
+Both Arsenios and Paisios were recognised by the Ecumenical Patriarchate as Orthodox saints, Arsenios by the Ecumenical Patriarch Demetrios I of Constantinople in 1986 and Paisios by the Ecumenical Patriarch Bartholomew I of Constantinople in 2015.

+The relics of Saint Arsenios may also be venerated at the Greek Orthodox Church of Prophet Elias in Frankfurt, Germany.